This post may contain affiliate links. Please read my disclosure policy.

 I picked up my 13-pound turkey from Whole Foods.
 They had the best selection of minimally processed turkeys in my area.

-How to Safely Thaw Your Turkey Before Brining
+How to Safely Thaw Turkey Before Brining

 It takes approximately 1 day (24 hours) per 4 pounds to thaw in the refrigerator, so, for instance, if you have a 16 pound turkey, it will take 4 full days to thaw completely.
 Place it on a rimmed baking sheet before placing it in your fridge in case any juices escape the packaging while thawing.
+You can get more safe thawing tips on the USDA website.

-How to Prepare Your Turkey
+How to Dry Brine Turkey

 At least two and up to three days before you plan to roast your turkey, remove the completely thawed bird from the packaging and remove the giblets.
 There is no need to rinse the turkey with water and in fact, it is not recommended for food safety concerns.
 Just pat the cavity and outside of the turkey dry with paper towels.
 I like to work on a foil lined board for easy cleanup.